Camille Grammer To Rejoin ‘The Real Housewives Of Beverly Hills’ Cast Full-Time?

 After posing alongside Kyle Richards and newbie Eden Sassoon at the Impact Awards, Camille Grammer took to Twitter, where she shared news of her possible return to The Real Housewives of Beverly Hills with fans, via re-tweet.
 She also acknowledged several of her fans’ thoughts about her return on the social media platform.

 In addition to Camille Grammer’s own potential return to the spotlight, she’s also been on the sidelines as her daughter, Mason Grammer, pursues her modeling career.
-In recent social media posts, Grammer has given fans a behind the scenes look at her daughter’s recent performances on the runway for designer Malan Breton.
+In recent social media posts, Grammer has given fans a behind-the-scenes look at her daughter’s recent performances on the runway for designer Malan Breton.

 To see more of Camille Grammer and her co-stars, tune into new episodes of the seventh season of The Real Housewives of Beverly Hills Season 7 on Tuesday nights at 9 p.m. on Bravo TV.